Infant Baptism Preparation

 Pick-up information packet: Registered parishioners stop by the parish office to pick up the Baptism Application to be completed by the parents and the Sponsor/Godparent Forms to be signed in the sponsor's own parish.

-Pre-Baptism Class: Parents and Godparents must attend the Pre-Baptism class.
-Call the parish office to register for the class date you wish to attend!
+Pre-Baptism Class: Parents and Godparents must complete the Baptism prep classes by going to Formed.org.
 Classes may be taken at another parish, but a certificate of completion is necessary for paperwork.

 Reserve a Date for the Baptism: As soon as your paperwork is completed take it to the parish office in order to reserve a baptismal date.